 - Lost wage claims must be filed within 90 days of the date the disability began.

-- The claim notification deadline is 30 days from the accident date.
+- The claim notification deadline is 30 days from the date of the accident.

 Treatment Restrictions